 Home improvement projects can be intimidating, especially when they are large and complex enough to warrant a General Contractor’s help.
 Once you have decided to move forward with your job, you must make sure that the Pro you hire is not only fit to do the job at hand, but that they will do the job right.
 You can get your job done smoothly and efficiently by asking these nine key questions upfront.

 Your contractor will likely have extensive knowledge and experience in many areas, but what about the project at hand?
 Before you tell them about your job, ask them what they are specifically skilled at – this will help you know up front if they have the expertise to complete your job.
 We also recommend verifying that their license is active on your state’s official contractor database.

 How much experience do you specifically have with a job like this?

 Be careful of contractors who say that they can do everything.
 In other words, don’t allow generalities; you need to know they can do the task required proficiently and that the end result will be what you desired.

 Do you plan on using sub-contractors?

 Because a General Contractor may not be skilled at niche trades like plumbing and electrical, many times they will sub-contract portions of a job out to others.
-This is perfectly normal, but needs to be clarified up front as you will want to also meet and vet these sub-contractors before starting your job.
+This is perfectly normal but needs to be clarified up front as you will want to know who is working on your project.